weiiv/aries-acapy-plugins/README.md

+This branch contains test versions of aca-py plugins which are experimental features being tested.

 # aries-acapy-plugins

 This repository contains approved and tested plugins for Aries Cloudagent Python.
 This is to encourage collaboration and sharing of useful features not directly included in aca-py.